tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 Once the feature is complete, some brief technical docs get added that explain how to use the feature.
 But the feature itself, the reason it was created, the problem it solves, the high-level overview and description of the feature, etc., is not documented because the initial partner didn't need that high-level.
 Soon, the documentation follows a similar trend elsewhere, and soon you end up with lots of little building blocks and technical how-to's but no higher-level descriptions and glue between all of these tasks.
 New users who didn't participate in the feature's development have to try to derive back what the feature is and why/what/who, etc., it is for.

 Product overview anemia is a byproduct of the agile development process itself.
 This is where a technical writer's perspective as an outsider becomes so important.
 If you're an outsider to both the product and domain, you won't have this co-development history and won't have seen the product evolve from a sketch on a napkin to a fully released product.
 You'll see the lack of connecting glue between topics, the absence of a larger story that connects with your needs, and more.
 The problem is, without an audience asking for this higher-level information, you might be facing an uphill battle to generate the content, seemingly for someone such as yourself.

+{: .principle}
+If the users were co-developers of the product and features (or frequent sounding boards during the design phase), don't use that group as a barometer for assessing content needs.
+Find someone who is new to the product.

 ## Cause 4: Higher-level content handled by developer marketing content